 8. Discuss the Administrative Controls section of the TS and the types of information located in this section.

-9. Identify and discuss the risk informed TS initiatives that have been implemented at your plant.
+9. Identify and discuss the risk informed TS initiatives that have been implemented at your assigned plant.

-10. For the Technical Requirements Manual (TRM), discuss the: purpose, legal basis of using as a violation source document, and how requirements can be changed.
+10. For the Technical Requirements Manual (TRM), discuss the: purpose, legal basis of using as a violation source document, and how requirements contained in the TRM can be changed by the licensee.

 TASKS: 1.
 Locate a copy of the TS for the facility designated by your supervisor.